Quantum Algorithms for the Pathwise Lasso: Acknowledgements

 \section{Acknowledgements}

-JFD thanks Hanzhong Liu and Bin Yu for very useful clarifications regarding Ref.~\cite{mairal2012complexity} and Lasso in general.
-JFD thanks András Gilyén for Ref.~\cite{van2017quantum}, Yihui Quek for Ref.~\cite{quek2020robust}, and Rahul Jain, Josep Lumbreras, and Marco Tomamichel for interesting discussions.
+JFD thanks Hanzhong Liu and Bin Yu for very useful clarifications regarding Ref.~\cite{mairal2012complexity} and Lasso in general, Yanlin Chen and Ronald de Wolf for helpful clarifications regarding Ref.~\cite{chen2021quantum}, András Gilyén for Ref.~\cite{van2017quantum}, Yihui Quek for Ref.~\cite{quek2020robust}, and Rahul Jain, Josep Lumbreras, and Marco Tomamichel for interesting discussions.
 JFD also thanks Iosif Pinelis for answering a question on MathOverflow~\cite{mathoverflow}.
 JFD acknowledges funding from ERC grant No.\ 810115-DYNASNET.
-DL acknowledges funding from the Latvian Quantum Initiative under EU Recovery and Resilience Facility under project no.\ 2.3.1.1.i.0/1/22/I/CFLA/001 in the final part of the project.
+DL acknowledges funding from the Latvian Quantum Initiative under EU Recovery and Resilience Facility under project No.\ 2.3.1.1.i.0/1/22/I/CFLA/001 in the final part of the project.
 CSP gratefully acknowledges Ministry of Education (MOE), AcRF Tier 2 grant (Reference No: MOE-T2EP20220-0013) for the funding of this research.
 This research is supported by the National Research Foundation, Singapore and A*STAR under its CQT Bridging Grant and its Quantum Engineering Programme under grant NRF2021-QEP2-02-P05.

 \DeclareRobustCommand{\DE}[2]{#2} \DeclareRobustCommand{\VANDE}[3]{#3}